jcordoba7/oci-vms-start-stop-script/README.md

 ### Process details
 The files _"script-start.sh"_ and _"script-stop.sh"_ may remain in the _**/home/opc**_ location of the machine on which these scripts are executed.

-In the case of the crontab it can be something like this:
+In the case of the crontab, it can be something like this:
 ```
 # SHELL=/bin/bash
 # PATH=/sbin:/bin:/usr/sbin:/usr/bin